jkraybill/workers-and-resources-productivity-mod/README.md

 1. Download "economics.xlsx" (your spreadsheet for planning) and "workersandresources.jar" (the Java file that does the modding).
 2. Make a backup copy of your "buildings_types" directory from Workers & Resources: Soviet Republic into a safe place.
 The "buildings_types" directory is found at \[STEAM_DIRECTORY\]\steamapps\common\SovietRepublic\media_soviet\buildings_types
 3. Make a working copy of your "buildings_types" directory from Workers & Resources: Soviet Republic into a different place.
 (IMPORTANT!
 DO NOT USE MODDING SCRIPTS DIRECTLY ON YOUR GAME DIRECTORY, that's always a bad idea.)
 4. Run the script using Java.
-The usage is
+You will need to do this by typing in a command into a command-line prompt.
+In Windows, you get there by finding the "Command Prompt" (cmd.exe) app in the Start menu.
+The command you will need to type in is:

     java -classpath workersandresources.jar com.jk.workersandresources.GameScenario WORKING_DIRECTORY MEAN_PRODUCTIVITY_MULTIPLIER INDUSTRY_DEVIATION BUILDING_DEVIATION